llucas314/command-line-python/README.md

 ### Future Additions

-I would like to add a front end to this application using tkinter and increase CRUD capabilities.
+I would like to improve the front end to this application, and try using another GUI interface.
+Also I would like to increase CRUD capabilities.

 ### Final Thoughts